AkshayChn/cs428/docs/aux/st_choice/draft.md

 Introduction
 ------------

 While apps like Blender also allow one to sculpt like you would with clay, the keyboard and mouse workflow is no match to the intuitive feel of a virtual reality controller.
+Shapelab VR allows one to model 3D object like one would using clay.

 ![Sample Models made with Shapelab VR](./images/sample.png)

 Glen Southern from the SouthernGFX YouTube channel^[https://www.youtube.com/channel/UC_y11RqmSPmFEXMl6VaWZpA] has two videos reviewing this 3D creation tool.
 The screencapped images are taken from his video.

-##Dynamic Tessellation: Uses polygons instead of voxels.
+### Dynamic Tessellation

+Shapelab uses a technique called Dynamic Tessellation to build the underlying geometry of the 3D model as it is being sculpted.
+Unlike competing products in the market this does not use Volumetric Pixels(voxels) to represent its models.
+It rather uses a polygonal representation whereby it automatically adds the triangles and varies their density as needed.
+A finer detail on the model would use more denser triangles and a planar surface would use very few triangles.
+This has a number of advantages such as the object being easily exportable to be used in other places.

 ![Wireframe view showing the dynamic tessellation at work](./images/tess.png)